-The owners of a Brisbane restaurant are suing the SBS for defamation, after it broadcast a segment which labelled their restaurant ‘offensive’ and racist.
+The owners of a Brisbane restaurant are suing the SBS for defamation after it broadcast a segment which labelled their restaurant ‘offensive’ and racist.

-Mark & Angela Kennedy opened The British Colonial Co at Hawthorne in June 2016, marketing it as “inspired by the stylish days of the imperial promise of adventure and refinement in a safari style setting.”
+Mark & Angela Kennedy opened The British Colonial Co at Hawthorne in June 2016, marketing it as “inspired by the stylish days of the imperial promise of adventure and refinement in a safari-style setting.”

 Two months later, the SBS featured a video on their YouTube channel, SBS Vice, which slammed the restaurant for glorifying “a colonial past as something beautiful, luxurious, exotic, when in fact colonisation was none of those things.”

-The video prompted backlash against the restaurant on social media, causing public outcry against its ‘gross racism’.
+The video prompted a backlash against the restaurant on social media, causing public outcry against its ‘gross racism’.

 In papers lodged with the Southport District Court last month, the couple claim’s that the publication implied they “sought financial gain at the expense and suffering of others” and that they “supported the bloody history of colonisations”.